mesosphere/spark-build/docs/quick-start.md

 ---
-post_title: Quick Start
+post_title: Kick the Tires
-menu_order: 0
+menu_order: 10
 feature_maturity: stable
 enterprise: 'no'
 ---

-1. Install DC/OS Spark via the DC/OS CLI. **Note:** If you are using Enterprise DC/OS, you may need to follow additional instructions.
-See the Install and Customize section for more information.

-        $ dcos package install spark
+1. Perform a default installation by following the instructions in the Install and Customize section of this topic.

 1. Run a Spark job: